 Description

 The root user account is the most privileged user in an AWS account.
 MFA adds an extra layer of protection on top of a user name and password.
-With MFA enabled, when a user signs in to an AWS website, they will be prompted for their user name and password as well as for an authentication code from their AWS MFA device.
-For Level 2, it is recommended that the root user account be protected with a hardware MFA.
+With MFA enabled, when a user signs in to an AWS website, they are prompted for their user name and password as well as an authentication code from their AWS MFA device.
+For Level 2, it is recommended that the root user account be protected with a hardware MFA device.

 A hardware MFA has a smaller attack surface than a virtual MFA.
-For example, a hardware MFA does not suffer the attack surface introduced by the mobile smartphone on which a virtual MFA resides.
+For example, a hardware MFA does not inherit the attack surface of the mobile smartphone on which a virtual MFA resides.

-Note: Using hardware MFA for many, many AWS accounts may create a logistical device management issue.
-If this is the case, consider implementing this Level 2 recommendation selectively to the highest security AWS accounts and the Level 1 recommendation applied to the remaining accounts.
+Note: Using hardware MFA for many AWS accounts may create a logistical device management issue.
+If this is the case, consider implementing this Level 2 recommendation selectively for the highest-security AWS accounts and applying the Level 1 recommendation to the remaining accounts.

 Perform the following to determine if the root user account has a hardware MFA setup: